cortesporcz/amc_PWA_TextEditor/README.md

 [License: MIT]

 # Future Development
-This is a challenge from UTSA Module 19 and was is currently not complete.
+This is a challenge from UTSA Module 19 and is currently not complete.
 If you are looking at this as a resource, it is important to note that there are still numerous errors that need to be figured out.